Canton Paternity Lawyer

 While signing an affidavit is the easiest way to establish paternity, it is important to only use it in cases where fatherhood is certain.
 In cases where a mother is unsure of who the father is, genetic testing may need to be completed first.
 An affidavit is legally binding and may be challenging to overturn.

 An Acknowledgement of Paternity Affidavit (JFS 07038) is a legal form that can be signed by both parents to establish paternity if they are, or were, unmarried at the time of a child’s birth.
-If paternity is not presumed, an affidavit is the easiest way to establish paternity.
+An affidavit is the easiest way to establish paternity if paternity is not presumed.

 However, if there is any doubt as to who the father is, it is likely better to go through genetic testing first.
 An affidavit becomes final 60 days after the date of the last signature unless someone else raises a question about paternity.
 To become final, the affidavit must also be properly signed by both parents, notarized, and filed with the Ohio Central Paternity Registry (CPR).